 With the mob attack on Groveland, the original rape trial, the successful appeal, and the shootings fanning the flames of racism, Harry Moore is called "The most hated Black man in Florida."
 His mother, visiting for the holidays, voices concern for the Moore's safety.
 Harry tells her, "Every advancement comes by way of sacrifice.
 What I am doing is for the benefit of my race."

 Late in the night on Christmas Eve, 1951, a bomb explodes under Harry and Harriette's bedroom.
 He dies on the way to the hospital, she dies of her injuries 9 days later.
 They are the first Freedom Movement martyrs of the post-WWII era.
 Though it is widely known that the Ku Klux Klan planted the bomb, no one is ever charged in their murder.

-[In 2001 PBS broadcasts Freedom Never Dies a documentary about the Moores and their assasination.
-This reawakens interest in the Moores and their murder and after articles appear in the press, Florida Attorney General Charlie Crist reopens the case.
-In 2006 55 years after the fact Crist's 20-month re-investigation concludes that KKK leaders Earl Brooklyn, Tillman Belvin, Joseph Cox and Edward Spivey (all deceased) killed the Moores.]
+[In 2001, PBS broadcast Freedom Never Dies a documentary about the Moores and their assasination.
+This reawakened interest in the Moores and their murder.
+After articles appear in the press, Florida Attorney General Charlie Crist reopened the case.
+In 2006 55 years after the fact Crist's 20-month re-investigation concluded that KKK leaders Earl Brooklyn, Tillman Belvin, Joseph Cox and Edward Spivey (all deceased) killed the Moores.]

 For more information: